 Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures.
-If the school considers a safeguarding risk is present, a

-The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential Page 9 of 33 risk assessment is prepared along with a preventative supervision plan.
+If the school considers a safeguarding risk is present, a risk assessment is prepared along with a preventative supervision plan.
 The plan is monitored and a date set for a follow-up evaluation.
 A pupil against whom an allegation of abuse has been made may be excluded from the school for a fixed period during the investigation and The Gower School's policy on behaviour, discipline and sanctions will apply.

 In cases of exclusion of the pupil, where parents are abroad, the Education Guardian will be requested to provide support and accommodation.